geraw/infdebruijn/README.md

-# A repository for our files on infinite de Bruijn sequences and other creatures
+# A repository for files on infinite de Bruijn sequences and other creatures